rosell-dk/webp-express/README.md

 ### Notes

 *Note:*
 The redirect rules created in *.htaccess* are pointing to a PHP script.
 If you happen to change the url path of your plugins, the rules will have to be updated.
 The *.htaccess* also passes the path to wp-content (relative to document root) to the script, so the script knows where to find its configuration and where to store converted images.
 So again, if you move the wp-content folder, or perhaps moves Wordpress to a subfolder, the rules will have to be updated.
-As moving these things around is is a rare situation, WebP Express are not using any resources monitoring this.
+As moving these things around is a rare situation, WebP Express are not using any resources monitoring this.
 However, it will do the check when you visit the settings page.

 *Note:*
 Do not simply remove the plugin without deactivating it first.
 Deactivation takes care of removing the rules in the *.htaccess* file.
 With the rules there, but converter gone, your Google Chrome visitors will not see any jpeg images.